-The DPIRD marine finfish hatchery at Fremantle provides the only supply of juvenile finfish in WA for commercial production, as well as specific targeted research to meet industry needs.
+The DPIRD marine finfish hatchery at Fremantle provides the only supply of juvenile finfish in WA, as well as specific targeted research to meet industry needs.
 There is an urgent need for additional broodstock facilities and for a commercial-scale nursery.

 The DPIRD marine finfish nursery to be established at Geraldton will grow small juvenile fish reared at Fremantle to a size when they can be stocked in sea cages in the marine environment.
-The nursery, funded by Government, will comprise one module capable of providing quantities of juvenile finfish to operators in the Mid West Zone and at other sites.
+The nursery funded by Government will comprise one module capable of providing quantities of juvenile finfish to operators in the Mid West Zone and at other sites.
+The nursery is expected to be operational in mid-2021.